How does carbon pricing compare to other ways of reducing emissions?

 - Even with a carbon price rising to $100 per tonne, Canada’s Ecofiscal Commission estimates that GDP growth would still be strong and positive, though slightly lower.

-- At most, carbon pricing would reduce growth rates by 0.1%, and if revenues were used to cut income taxes (as provinces have discretion to do, under the Pan-Canadian Framework), the impacts on growth would be even smaller (see Figure 6, below, from our report Choose Wisely).
+- At most, carbon pricing would reduce growth rates by 0.1 percentage points, and if revenues were used to cut income taxes (as provinces have discretion to do, under the Pan-Canadian Framework), the impacts on growth would be even smaller (see Figure 6, below, from our report Choose Wisely).

 More Fast Facts on Carbon Pricing